How should I use the Leadfeeder and Salesforce integration?

 When you are in the first part of integrating, turn off any data being pushed to Salesforce, in this case, the visit data.
 This setup will make sure that no information is sent to your CRM automatically.
 You still have the option to push over information manually or set up automatic pushes later.

-Once you have the integration complete, you will be able to see what companies are in your Salesforce instance and which companies are not.
+Once you have the integration connected, you will be able to see what companies are in your Salesforce instance and which companies are not.

 You will also be able to filter on the Salesforce information pulled into Leadfeeder, such as opportunity stage or account owner.